Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/prisma-creating-a-upvotes-one-to-many-relation.md

 We currently have a [list of Spotify playlists](https://daily-dev-tips.com/posts/static-playlist-website-with-nextjs-and-prisma/) for our application that we can add to our [Postgres database through Prisma](https://daily-dev-tips.com/posts/nextjs-posting-data-to-postgres-through-prisma/).

-In this article, I'll be adding an upvotes model to this mix.
+I'll add an upvotes model to this mix in this article.
 This upvotes model should allow the user to add a vote for a playlist.

 Since we don't have a user table in our application, we'll use their unique email to submit an upvote.